Guts World Tour

-The Guts World Tour was the second concert tour by American singer-songwriter and actress Olivia Rodrigo in support of her second studio album, Guts (2023).
-It began on February 23, 2024, at the Acrisure Arena in Thousand Palms, United States, and concluded on July 1, 2025, at the Co-op Live in Manchester, England, comprising 102 shows across North America, Europe, Asia, Australia and Brazil.
+The Guts World Tour was the second concert tour by American singer-songwriter Olivia Rodrigo, in support of her second studio album, Guts (2023).
+It began on February 23, 2024, at Acrisure Arena in Thousand Palms, United States, and concluded on July 1, 2025, at Co-op Live in Manchester, England, comprising 102 shows across North America, Europe, Asia, Australia, and Brazil.
 The Breeders, Chappell Roan, PinkPantheress, Remi Wolf, Benee, Beabadoobee, St. Vincent, and Florence Road served as supporting acts.

 It was Rodrigo's first all-arena concert tour, after her debut tour was scheduled at intimate venues such as theaters and auditoriums.
-The set list consisted of songs mostly from Guts and some from Sour (2021).
+The set list consisted primarily of songs from Guts, in addition to some from Sour (2021).
 In line with the promoted album's themes, the show's nature was inspired by rock-driven music, more specifically by girl rock and riot grrrl live concerts.
 A brief 2025 extension billed as Guts World Tour: Spilled was headlined at stadiums.

-The tour was met with highly positive reviews from critics, who praised Rodrigo's stage presence, vocals and the pace of the show.
-It also experienced commercial success as being attended by 1.4 million people and grossed US$184.6 million from 95 shows, becoming the highest-grossing tour by an act born in the 21st century.
-Rodrigo's August 2024 shows at Intuit Dome in Inglewood were recorded for a television special, which was released on October 29, 2024, on Netflix.
+The tour was met with highly positive reviews from critics, who praised Rodrigo's stage presence, vocals, and the pace of the show.
+It also experienced commercial success, being attended by 1.6 million people and grossing US$209.1 million from 101 shows, becoming the highest-grossing tour by an act born in the 21st century.
+Rodrigo's August 2024 shows at Intuit Dome in Inglewood were recorded for a television special, which was released on Netflix on October 29, 2024.